 The final exam is cumulative and will cover material from throughout the course.
 All topics on the Exams 1 and 2 information documents may be tested in addition to the new material below.
-This list has been updated to reflect our work on Friday, April 25.
+I will update this document after class on Friday, April 25, to determine precisely where the coverage will stop, and I may add more topics from 4/23 and 4/25.
+If so, I will also add some recommended problems from the textbook for those topics on which you were not quizzed.

-1. Give precise definitions, examples, and/or nonexamples of the terms listed in the red vocabulary boxes at the start of each day's material in the daily log for the entire course (Days 1-44).
+1. Give precise definitions, examples, and/or nonexamples of the terms listed in the red vocabulary boxes at the start of each day's material in the daily log for the entire course.
 Not all days have vocabulary, and not all important vocabulary terms are candidates for exam vocabulary questions-just those in the boxes.
 See the problem set instructions for how to prepare for vocabulary questions.